Block access from specific regions using AWS Cloudfront's geo-restriction feature

 ■What is Cloudfront?

-Cloudfront is AWS's CDN (Content Delivery Network) service, with
+Cloudfront is AWS's CDN (Content Delivery Network) service, which

-when a user requests a URL, the system determines the user's geographic location from their IP address and
+when a user requests a URL, the system determines the location information from the IP address and

 returns a response from the nearest server.

-Thanks to this mechanism, simply installing Cloudfront in front of services like EC2 and S3
+Thanks to this system, simply by installing Cloudfront in front of services such as EC2 and S3,

-eliminates the need to access servers in distant locations,
+because you no longer need to access servers in distant locations

 ■What is the geographic restriction function?

-I'll try using the "geo-restriction feature" mentioned in the title.
+I'll try using the "geographic restriction feature" mentioned in the title.

 • I want to restrict access because I frequently receive attacks from a specific area